unbit/ulver/README.md

         if (string1->type != ULVER_STRING) return ulver_error_form(env, argv, "is not a string");
         // generate a new string object with the same content of string1 ulver_object *new_string = ulver_object_from_string(env, string1->str, string1->len);
-        // now iterate each char
+        // now iterate each char, and uppercase it uint64_t i;
-        uint64_t i;
         for(i=0;i<new_string->len;i++) {
                 new_string->str[i] = toupper(new_string->str[i]);